chojrak/GENerator-Imprez/README.md

 ## Features
 * autocreating DataBase and tables at first start,
-* SHA-2 (Secure Hash Algorithm 2) using Bouncy Castle, implemented into Spring Security,
+* SHA-2 (Secure Hash Algorithm 2) using Bouncy Castle connected with Spring Security,
 * different previviges based on authority,
 * implemented JavaMail for password recovery